conjurinc/appliance-logging/README.md

 Requiring the gem is all you need to do for Rails applications.

-For Sinatra, include the module `Conjur::Appliance::Logging::Sinatra`.
+For Sinatra, `extend` the module `Conjur::Appliance::Logging::Sinatra`.

 ## Development